mohammad-taheri1/minimalgram-v2-fullstack/README.md

 * brach `main` is locked. so it only accepts pull request
 * Guset can see public posts withouth any authentication
 * Guest can see user profile with user's posts and public informations
-* UserType can be ADMIN or USER
+* UserType can be MANAGER or ADMIN or USER
 * Guest can signup
 * User can login and logout
 * User can see him/her profile with it's private informations